-More recently, Honduran authorities have continued to seize a number of assets and properties linked to the Cachiros organization, a sign that investigations into the group’s illicit activities are ongoing and that additional criminal charges could be brought against new suspects in the future.
+Since the Rivera Maradiaga brothers’ trial in 2017, Honduran authorities have continued to seize a number of assets and properties linked to the Cachiros organization and their partners, a sign that investigations into the group’s illicit activities may still be ongoing and that additional criminal charges could be brought against new suspects in the future.

 The Cachiros were known as a tight-knit, family-run operation, contracting out much of their work to locals, to whom they owed little allegiance and with whom they had little contact; this minimized their risk if any individual cell were to have been compromised.

 The group’s alleged leaders were Javier Eriberto Rivera Maradiaga, alias “Javier Cachiro,” and his brother Devis Leonel Rivera Maradiaga.

 Fears of being killed in Honduras prompted both brothers to turn themselves in to the DEA in January 2015.
 Javier Rivera pleaded not guilty to drug trafficking charges in February.

 According to Honduran media reports, the last leader of Los Cachiros, Hernán Natarén, was killed along with his wife in July 2016.

 The group operated in the Colón province on the northeastern coast of Honduras.
 Its territory stretched east to Gracias a Dios, south to Olancho and west to the region’s criminal hub, the city of San Pedro Sula.

 They also had operators in Nicaragua.
 Contractors received and moved product from the Mosquito Coast through Gracias a Dios and Colon, where it was broken into smaller and smaller shipments as it made its way across the country.